loveencounterflow/pipedreams/README.md

 my_sync_transform = $ ( data, send ) -> ...
 ```

-A **Synchronous Transform with End Detection**: `end` is undefined
+A **Synchronous Transform with End Detection** will be called once for each
-except when the last item of the stream is about to end; in that case,
+`data` item and once when the stream is ended. `end` is undefined except when
-it is a function that when called will end the stream (i.o.w. normally
+the the stream is about to end; in that case, it is a function that when called
-when you have `end` in your signature you *must* call it when defined,
+will end the stream.
+When you have `end` in your signature you *must* call it
-otherwise the stream will not end).
+when defined, otherwise the stream will not end.
 This method is suited for cases
 where you want to aggregate data across the entire stream:

 ```coffee